nerdmaennchen/SiLi/README.md

 * svd decomposition
 * transpose (as a view)
 * diagnoal acces (as a view)
-* iteration over elements, rows or cols possible
+* iteration over elements, rows or columns possible